ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 3. **Codebase Organization and Documentation**: Improves the organization, reduces redundancy, and enhances documentation in the codebase.
 4. **Application Refactoring**: Refactors the application to improve its architecture, maintainability, and user experience.

 Work is now transitioning to Phase 2, which will focus on enhancing and expanding the SDK with advanced features, performance optimization, and improved user experience.
+Current active roadmaps include:

+1. **Data Source Integration**: Implementing Google Sheets and Dropbox data source integrations.
+2. **Infrastructure GUI**: Enhancing server management and connection capabilities for containerized services.

+These roadmaps address key areas of functionality that will make the Science Data Kit more versatile and user-friendly.
 Any remaining tasks from the completed roadmaps have been collected in the later_phase.md file for future consideration.

-The project continues to evolve with a focus on maintainability, extensibility, and user experience, ensuring that the Science Data Kit remains a valuable tool for scientific data management and analysis.
+The project continues to evolve with a focus on maintainability, extensibility, user experience, and infrastructure management, ensuring that the Science Data Kit remains a valuable tool for scientific data management and analysis.
 Phase 2 will build upon the solid foundation established in Phase 1, taking the SDK to the next level of functionality and usability.